gavofyork/scripts/README.md

 ```

 I'll use this form for the other examples, but you can also SSH in and use the same commands if
 you wish.
-If you do that, then don't forget to drop the `host my-first-host` parameters.
+If you do that, then don't forget to drop the `host my-first-host` arguments.

 #### Examples: